martinbogado/WeatherApp/README.md

 ## About

-This is an App created to practice **ReactJS** for Frontend Development during [Henry's Bootcamp](https://www.soyhenry.com/webfullstack).
+This is an App created to practice **ReactJS** for Frontend Development.
 I created a SPA Using the [OpenWeather API](https://openweathermap.org/api) that allows the user to search for a specific city and its weather.
 If you want to you can access more information just by clicking on the city name on the card.

 </br>